Mu-L/FilmAgent/README_EN.md

 ## 🙏 Acknowledgments

 The idea and design of AIGC-Claw were inspired by [AutoResearchClaw](https://github.com/aiming-lab/AutoResearchClaw), [huobao-drama](https://github.com/chatfire-AI/huobao-drama), [LibTV](https://www.liblib.tv/), and [libtv-skills](https://github.com/libtv-labs/libtv-skills).

+Pixelle-Video: AIGC-Claw draws on its Artistic Short Video, Action Transfer, and Digital Human Talking Video Pipelines, as well as its HTML template approach for precise text control in images and videos.

 ## 📚 Related Work